bomquote/honey_inventory/README.md

 ![Image of honey_logo](https://github.com/bomquote/honey_inventory/blob/master/images/honey_img.png?raw=true)

-# Honey Inventory: sweet command line inventory control
+# Honey Inventory: sweet command line inventory control that supports scanning barcode labeled items

 ## About

 Honey Inventory began out of a need for a flexible inventory control database for our [honeygear.com](https://www.honeygear.com) products that can handle input from barcode scanning UPC codes.
-Also, we wanted an inventory application which can be locally used at different locations but still integrate and sync with our [bomquote.com](https://www.bomquote.com) webapp, so I built it.
-Honey Inventory is a command line driven app but it is also able to be easily wrapped and used in a webapp or desktop application.
-Currently, it is opinionated to fit our use case and depends on a relational database which is compatible with SQLAlchemy and also Redis for caching.
+Also, we wanted an inventory application which can be used on a small laptop at remote locations but still integrate and sync with our [bomquote.com](https://www.bomquote.com) webapp, so I built it.
+Honey Inventory is a command line driven app but it is in essence a full fledged backend inventory system which is also able to be easily wrapped and integrated into a webapp or desktop application.
+It requires a relational database like postgresql or mysql which is compatible with SQLAlchemy (most of them) and also depends on Redis for caching.

 ## Primary Goals
 1. allows easy creation of transient or permanent storage locations that can contain multiple skus.
 This is a solution